KennyGuldentops/Cloud-API-ChatboxesKG/README.md

 # Cloud-API-ChatboxesKG
-This is the github page of Kenny and Gillian for our cloud API's project: chatbox
+This is the github page of Kenny for our cloud API's project: chatbox

 Hoe moet je builden: